rbhadti94/JavaStat/README.md

-# RavMath - A Statistics Library
+# JavaStat - A Statistics Library

 * [Requirements](#requirements)
 * [What is RavMath?](#what-is-ravmath?)